 - Tutorials: These posts rely heavily on screen shots, an infographic or SlideShare created by the author.
 Usually, they feature a few paragraphs of introduction, the embedded media itself, and a brief description of each section, e.g. for each graphic add a short paragraph providing background information.
 Here you can display how to use an educational app or software for example.

 These three formats are the most common, however, we do also publish posts that may not fall into any of those categories, if we find them useful for our audience.

 - Anything that’s already been covered before.
 Please do a search of our site before submitting/publishing your articles.

 - Anything that doesn’t contain any valuable information and only serves the purpose of link-building.

-- Anything that focuses on promoting your company or organization.
+- Anything that focuses on only promoting your company or organization.

 - Anything that’s offensive, inaccurate or copied.

 - Anything that only promotes certain opinions without any grounds to stand on.

 Please use the contact form below mentioning the following in your message: